-Data Security covers strategies, practices, and technologies to classify, track, and protect sensitive data.
-Sessions include developments in Data Leakage Prevention (DLP), database security, data classification, new threats to sensitive data, and managing data strategically across the enterprise, with partners, with outsourcers and with users.
+Sessions in this track cover strategies, practices, and technologies to classify, track, and protect sensitive data.
+Learn about security of data in the cloud, developments in Data Leakage Prevention (DLP), new threats to sensitive data, and managing data strategically across the enterprise, with partners, with outsourcers and with users.

-This track includes talks on enterprise risk management, compliance and governance.
-It covers the creation and implementation of risk management frameworks and includes sessions on how to better quantify and manage risk.
-You will also find compliance-related sessions on standards such as PCI, Sarbanes Oxley, HIPAA, GLBA and others.
+This track includes talks on risk management frameworks and how to better quantify and manage risk.
+You will also find compliance-related sessions on standards such as PCI, Sarbanes Oxley and others.
 Sessions on governance cover how to effectively communicate and enforce policies and standards in the enterprise.

-Hackers and Threats sessions are technically advanced and include discussions about threats, social engineering (spam, phishing, pharming, etc.) and vulnerabilities and/or exploits that are in the wild.
+Hackers and Threats sessions are technically advanced and include discussions about social engineering (spam, phishing, pharming, etc.), vulnerabilities and/or exploits that are in the wild.
 These two tracks also cover security research that is pushing the boundaries of IT Security.
 You will find sessions on the underground economy, new classes of vulnerabilities, exploitation techniques, reverse engineering and how to combat these problems.

-Professional Development covers individuals’ technical and business/management training and career development, as well as staff and personnel management.
-This track is scheduled for Monday afternoon.
+Learn about individuals' technical and business/management training and career development, as well as staff and personnel management in the Professional Development track.

 Sponsor Case Studies